rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 If you use an Android phone this application is a must!
 It allows you to send/receive text messages, send files to the phone, and much more. iPhone is more limited because Apple won't allow iMessages support.
 But with RCS rolling out in IOS 18 that might change.

 One nice feature that works on IOS and Android is `find my phone`!
 I always misplace my phone when working in closets and with GSConnect I can quickly make it ring to locate it.

+!!!
+Note
+    The phone and laptop have to be connected to the same network.
+This usually isn't an issue but if the customer doesn't allow you to connect then `Find My Phone` will fail.

 **Open GSConnect Settings**